 Recovering and reusing paper to make other recycled paper products provides a great environmental benefit and is an efficient use of resources.
 We also offer several paper grades that contain post-consumer recycled fiber content

 Four leading carton manufacturers formed the Carton Council in 2009 to improve the nation’s carton recycling infrastructure, as well as to educate and promote recycling.
-As a founding member, we seek to reduce the environmental impact of carton disposal by working to increase the availability of carton recycling in households across the United States.
+As a founding member, we seek to reduce the environmental impact of carton disposal by working to increase carton recycling in the United States.
 Today’s beverage carton could be tomorrow’s tissue or other recycled paper products.

 The Carton Council’s goals include:

 Cartons are widely recyclable across the U.S. To learn more about carton recycling, visit www.recyclecartons.com.

 Evergreen Packaging is the proud recipient of the 2015 American Forest & Paper Association's (AF&PA's) Leadership in Sustainability Award for Paper Recovery for Recycling.
 We received this award for the carton recycle logo tracking system we developed and implemented.
 Recent consumer surveys show that a product’s package is the first place they look to find out if a package is recyclable—and the absence of a recycle logo leads consumers to believe the package is not recyclable.

 The AMERICAN FOREST & PAPER ASSOCIATION and Sustainability Award Icon trademarks are used with permission of the American Forest & Paper Association.